-Position available: Postdoctoral Research Fellow in Medicinal Chemistry and Drug Discovery Job Description: A postdoctoral fellow position is available in the laboratory of Prof. Yan Zhang, Virginia Commonwealth University.
-We are seeking highly motivated synthetic organic chemists and medicinal chemists to join a comprehensive drug discovery program.
-Dr. Zhang’s lab is conducting highly interdisciplinary research focused on pre-clinical development of novel drug candidates, which covers chemical synthesis, medicinal chemistry, biochemical and biophysical assays, and molecular modeling.
-The successful candidate will be involved in design and synthesis of small molecule targeting G-protein coupled receptors.
-The duties will include design, synthesis, and biological characterization of novel lead compounds to develop drug candidates in treating varies types of diseases, including substance abuse and addiction, cancer, AIDS, and neurological disorders.
-Applicants should have a PhD degree in synthetic organic chemistry or medicinal chemistry.
-This position requires extensive experience in designing synthetic routes for novel compounds, solving challenging synthetic problems, and SAR analysis.
-Applicants also need to be able to apply NMR, HPLC, and MS methods to solve organic chemistry inquiries.
-Excellent oral and written communication skills in English are also required.
-To apply, please submit cover letter, CV, and contact information for three references combined into one PDF file by e-mail to: email@example.com.
-Contact: Yan Zhang, Associate Professor, Department of Medicinal Chemistry, Virginia Commonwealth University, Biotech I, 800 E Leigh Street, Richmond, VA 23298.
+Postdoctoral Research Fellow positions in Medicinal Chemistry and Drug Discovery Job Description are continuously available in our laboratory.
+We are seeking highly motivated synthetic organic chemists, medicinal chemists and computational chemists to join our vigorous drug design, discovery, and development program.
+Our lab is conducting highly interdisciplinary research focused on pre-clinical development of novel drug candidates, where we apply chemical synthesis, medicinal chemistry, biochemical and biophysical assays, computational chemistry and molecular modeling, and in vitro and in vivo pharmacology to achieve our goals.
+The successful candidate will be involved in design, synthesis and characterization of small molecule targeting G-protein coupled receptors mainly.
+The duties will include design, synthesis, and biological characterization of novel lead compounds to develop drug candidates in treating varies types of diseases, including substance use disorders, cancer, AIDS, and sickle cell disease.
+Applicants should have a PhD degree in synthetic organic chemistry, medicinal chemistry, or computational chemistry.
+Excellent oral and written communication skills in English are preferred.
+To apply, please submit your cover letter, CV, and contact information for three references, all combined into one PDF file via e-mail to: firstname.lastname@example.org.
+Contact: Professor Yan Zhang, Department of Medicinal Chemistry, Virginia Commonwealth University, Biotech One, Suite 209, 800 E Leigh Street, Richmond, VA 23298.

 Guo Li, Karen Watson, Robert W. Buckheit and Yan Zhang.
 Total Synthesis of Anibamine, a Novel Natural Product as Chemokine Receptor CCR5 Antagonist.
 Organic Letters, 2007, 9, 2043-2046.